emoco-hub/mechanical_press/README.md

-# Mechanical Press Node (ROS 2)
+# Mechanical Press System (ROS 2)

-This ROS 2 Python node simulates the control of an industrial press using a CANopen-controlled motor.
+This ROS 2 system simulates the control of an industrial press using a CANopen-controlled motor.
 It is designed to work with both a physical motor and a GUI interface, supporting manual jog controls (up/down), parameterized motion phases (approach, press, return), position tracking, and persistent configuration.

-NOTE: This node is intended for demo purposees only.
+NOTE: This system is intended for demo purposes only.
 Not production use.

+## Package Structure

+This system is split into multiple packages following ROS 2 best practices:

+- **`mechanical_press_core`** - Core node implementation with business logic
+- **`mechanical_press_bringup`** - Launch files, configuration files, and deployment scripts
+- **`mechanical_press`** - Meta-package that depends on both core and bringup packages

 ---